Texas Area Estimate

 c.
 How would you change your procedure to get a better estimate?

 Suggestion F, of course has been a part of elementary school textbooks for years and different variations of it are intended to obtain an inner measure and an outer measure and estimate the area of the irregular shape by the arithmetic mean of the inner area and the outer area.
 More precision could come from using a finer grid.
-Each unit square is 60 miles on each side.
+Using the scale provided with the map, each unit square is 60 miles on each side.

-The strategy of inner and outer rectangles is illustrated by the following.
+A strategy of inner and outer rectangles is illustrated at the right.
 It has the drawback of no obvious way to improve the estimate.
-In this case it is pretty clear that this procedure would produce an overextimate.
+In this case it is pretty clear that this procedure would produce an over-estimate.
+The inner measure is 25 sq. units and the outer measure is 156.12 sq. units.
+The arithmetic mean of this two measures.
+Taking the arithmetic mean and multiplying by 3600 gives approximately 316,480 sq. miles.

 Return to the EMAT 6600 Page